 - Fingers: The finger pad is the standard site for poking, while avoiding the centre where more nerve endings can make testing painful.

 - Alternite sites: The forearm, earlobe or the palm by the fatty part of the base of the thumb may be approved for use with some meters; these sites are less accurate if blood glucose is changing quickly.

 - Depth: Start with lowest depth and work up if inadquate sample.
 Many people have lancet depths deeper than required with results in more painful pokes.

 - Re-use: Encourage new lancets at least daily, primarily to reduce discomfort and the risk of infection.
 Advise to never share lancet devices.

 - Sharps disposal: Encourage the purchase and use of sharps containers from pharmacies.
 The cost is small and many pharmacies replace for free if the paitent returns a full container.
 Sharps may not be disposed of loosely in normal household garbage; fines may be imposed.
 If not wishing to use sharps containers and pharmacies, patients can visit city/town websites to learn of safe sharps disposal guidelines.

-- A lab meter difference of <15% is considered acceptable for lab glucose values > 5.5 mmol/L according to the International Organization for Standarization (ISO).
+- A lab meter difference < 15 % is considered acceptable for lab glucose values > 5.5 mmol/L

-- At lab glucose levels <5.5 mmol/L, a 0.83 mmol/L difference between lab and meter value is considered acceptable.
+- At lab glucose levels < 5.5 mmol/L, a 0.83 mmol/L difference between lab and meter values is considered acceptable.
 A repeat lab/meter comparison may be ordered at the discretion of the attending physician if the comparison is within this parameter but tighter correlation is desired.